Early Christmas present for green bonds enthusiasts! 2-month public consultation: Feedback by February 18th, Official release in late 2018

 In addition, V3.0 has a clearer definitional approach to the core elements of the Climate Bonds Standard:

 In the past months, we have seen the Standard expand its criteria to Marine Renewable Energy, opened Phase 2 of the Water Criteria for public consultation in October (until January 13th) and launched the England and Wales regional certification criteria for Low Carbon Buildings, the first of a series to be released in the coming months.

 There will be a slew of Criteria development announcements during the first quarter of 2018 as Climate Bonds expands the sectors eligible for Certification.

-The final V3.0 document, will be launched on the eve of the Climate Bonds Annual Conference in London, March 2018.
+The final V3.0 document, will be launched on the eve of in London in late 2018.